-Opportunities for Sportsmanship at the 2016 Olympics: Hope Solo, Islam el-Shehaby, & Penny Oleksiak
+Opportunities for Sportsmanship at the 2016 Olympics: Hope Solo, Islam el-Shehaby, and Penny Oleksiak

 Hope Solo's Disappointing Behavior at the Olympics